ngs-docs/angus/shell_intro/shell-getting-started-01.md

 head example.txt
 ```

-**What we are actually doing here is using a *relative path* to specify where the "example.txt" file is located.** This is because the command line automatically looks in the current working directory if we don't specify anything else about its location.
+**What we are actually doing here is using a *relative path* to specify where the "example.txt" file is located.** This is because the command line automatically looks in the current working directory if we don't specify anything else about its location (it's starting from where we are).

 We can also run the same command on the same file using an **absolute path**: